 Today, 19th May, marks the day in history (1556) when the English Tudor Queen Anne Boleyn was executed at the behest of Henry VIII on various trumped-up charges of adultery and treason.
 There were even accusations of witchcraft!

-Anne Boleyn has become something of a international celebrity in recent times - due in no small part to the popular TV series The Tudors.
+Anne Boleyn has become something of a international celebrity in recent times - due in no small part to movies and the popular TV series The Tudors.
 But also because of a good many works of fiction and non-fiction and the dedicated work of authors and bloggers.
 In fact, the 19th May is in the process of becoming 'Anne Boleyn Day.'
 Though to some this might seem a bit mawkish, here are some thoughts about why this might not be such a bad thing.

 The Phenomenon of Anne Boleyn